RidwanSharkar/Pharmacological-Compound-Classifier/README.md

 INTRO:

-Inspired by this dataset of 635 psychoactive compoounds and their molecular properties(120), https://www.kaggle.com/datasets/thedevastator/psychedelic-drug-database?resource=download
+Inspired by this dataset of 635 psychoactive compoounds and their molecular properties(117), https://www.kaggle.com/datasets/thedevastator/psychedelic-drug-database?resource=download a webscraper is set up to retrieve the data of all compounds listed in PubChem.ncbi.nlm.nih.gov that have data on "

 FEATURES: